This post on the 4 main characters as literary devices will help you write your novels and stories.

 - Your protagonist is supported by somebody (confidant or sidekick),

 And made aware of his or her weaknesses by somebody else (love interest)

 Until they achieve, or fail to achieve, the story goal. (ending)

-In the next four instalments, I will discuss each of these four characters, and how you build a story around them, in more detail.
+In the next four instalments, I will discuss each of these four main characters, and how you build a story around them, in more detail.